MithunSNaik/MithunSF-Repo/README.md

             2. Created Handler class to handle the manage logic and processing of data or events with in an application.

   Platform Event :
-            1. Platform Event is used to crate a Exception loger record creation.
+            1. Platform Event is used to create a Exception loger record creation.

   Permission Set :